OpenRoberta/openroberta-lab/AM.md

 - Add feature to let the end-user create a custom block with few clicks (They must specify block name, variables, and where the variables are used.
 The feature takes care of moving the duplicate chunk into a custom block, and replacing the chunks with the new block).

 - Change the name from 'Functions' to something more user-friendly

+- Connect our OpenRoberta to the cobot simulator
+    * We need to create blocks for the actions defined in the cobot-code.
+    * We should also ask the teacher whether it's ok for us to remove blocks from OpenRoberta which functionality we do not support (like the Sensors toolbox, as the cobot simulator doesn't have any sensor functionality).